 Mount Bromo: Sunrise Hikes to Indonesia’s Iconic Volcano

-Climbing Mount Bromo Indonesia - Natural Form and History
+Climbing Mount Bromo Indonesia - Height and Distance

 The trail to the top of Mount Bromo is a non-technical climb with a steep flight of stairs and can be undertaken by anyone with a fair degree of physical fitness.

 The trail up Mount Bromo starts with a walk along the Sea of Sand, a large and windy stretch of powdery sand between Mount Penanjakan and Mount Bromo.
 This stretch is not difficult to navigate on foot but can be tricky in parts owing to the loose sand.
 It takes about a half hour so to traverse this section.

 A flight of stairs follows this – 240 to be exact – at a steep incline, which brings you to the edge of the crater.
 Constant ash spewing from the crater and the swirling sand can make it slippery in certain parts.
 For this reason, it is not advisable to try scaling the mountain along any other path.